guivho/AppleKbdToLinux/README.md

 ### Leftmost button on second row.

-The leftmost button on row 2 is engraved with a § and a plusminus as shifted value.
-On my Linux the keyboard generates < and >.
+The leftmost button on row 2 is engraved with a '§' and a '±' as shifted value.

+But the keyboard generates '<' and '>'.

-My personal favorite mapping is § and € for that key.
+My personal favorite mapping is '§' and '€' for that key.

 ### Function keys

 The function keys are only available when pressed together with the 'fn' key.
-Without this modifier, they are assigned to the engraved functionality such as Volume Up and Down.
+Without this modifier, they are assigned to the engraved functionality such as 'XF86AudioLowerVolume' and 'XF86AudioRaiseVolume'.

 I like to switch this.
-I want the function keys to be available without the fn modifier and I also want F13 till F19.
+I want the function keys to be available without the fn modifier and I also want to use F13 till F19.

 ## Usage

 The .xmodmaprc file in this repo performs this remapping for me.

-You need this file to be read by xmodmap at the startup of your
+This file must be read by xmodmap at the startup of the session:
-session:

 `xmodmap path_to_this/.xmodmaprc`